roobottom/roobottom-2020/_source/photos/2005-06-19-pauls-stag.md

   alt: A beautiful evening for a surf

 ---
-Rob's stag weekend is a bit of a blur.
-We went surfing, had a BBQ on the beach, stayed at Matts Surf Lodge and did some embarrassing things to Rob.
+Paul's stag weekend is a bit of a blur.
+We went surfing, had a BBQ on the beach, stayed at Matts Surf Lodge and did some embarrassing things to Paul.
 It was great fun!